School of Education and Social Policy

 Undergraduate Research

 The school’s curriculum includes a variety of innovative learning opportunities.
 Students taking SESP 390-0 Research Apprenticeship complete an apprenticeship as assistants in faculty research projects.
 In SESP 399-0 Independent Study students carry out their own independent research under faculty supervision.
 Additional information about undergraduate research opportunities and faculty research projects may be obtained through the academic advisers in the SESP Student Affairs Office and on the SESP website.
+Student must submit their request to participate in research experiences for credit by the end of the add/drop period via this form.

 Student Resources